Seshelle/diffusion-noise-alternatives-webui/README.md

 Plasma noise:
 * Turbulence: Size/frequency of the noise.
 Higher values mean more high-frequency noise.
-* Denoising: Like img2img denoising.
-A value of 0 will leave the init noise unchanged, while a value of 1 will fully denoise the init image.

 FBM noise:
 * Octaves: The number of different frequencies/detail levels in the noise.